awsdocs/amazon-aurora-user-guide/doc_source/aurora-cluster-stop-start.md

 1. In the navigation pane, choose **Databases**, and then choose a cluster\.
 You can perform the stop operation from this page, or navigate to the details page for the DB cluster that you want to stop\.

     If an existing cluster can't be stopped and started, the **Stop** action isn't available from the **Actions** menu on the **Databases** page or the details page\.
-For the kinds of clusters that you can't start and stop, see [Limitations for Stopping and Starting Aurora DB Clusters](#aurora-cluster-stop-limitations)\.
+For the kinds of clusters that you can't start and stop, see [Limitations for stopping and starting Aurora DB clusters](#aurora-cluster-stop-limitations)\.

 1. For **Actions**, choose **Stop**\.